Plan Your Visit

 Sample what Winterthur has to offer.
 The following is included in general admission:

 - Take a narrated garden tram ride to discover garden highlights and the history of the estate.
+Please note: house and tram tours are guided tours that go in groups, so there may be a wait.

 - Take an introductory house tour to see some of the finest antiques of early America and the spaces where the du Ponts entertained.